uptonking/note4yaoo/note-react-hooks.md

 # faq

+- ## `useCallback` vs `useMemo`
+- `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)` .
+- useMemo() makes the function run only when inputs change.
+  - Else it returns the memoized(cached) result.
+- useCallback() prevents the new instance of function being created on each rerender
+  - thus prevents the rerendering of child components if we pass the function as props to them

+- Use `React.useMemo` instead of multiple `React.useCallback` s to create an object of handler functions in a custom hook.

 - ## Why not just useMemo?
   - In the future, React may choose to “forget” some previously memoized values
     - and recalculate them on next render, e.g. to free memory for offscreen components.